bdelbosc/nuxeo-stacks/README.md

 - Redis

 In addition of the Nuxeo stack you can add useful tooling:
-- Grafana/Graphite with a provisioned Nuxeo monitoring dashboard
+- Grafana/Graphite: a provisioned Nuxeo monitoring dashboard
-- Kibana An Elasticsearch GUI
+- Kibana: the Elasticsearch GUI
-- KafkaHQ A Kafka GUI
+- KafkaHQ: a Kafka GUI
-- Netdata OS monitoring (though it is much better to install netdata directly on the host)
+- Netdata: for OS monitoring, though it is much better to install netdata directly on the host

 # Installation